Nadezhda Ziber-Shumova: Scientific Legacy

-In addition to her scientific activity, Ziber-Shumova did a lot for the further development of science with a help of funds inherited from her uncle.
+In addition to her scientific activity, Ziber-Shumova did a lot for the further development of science with the help of funds inherited from her uncle.
 In 1907, she established the Nencki Prize which was annually awarded to the best researcher-intern of the Department of Chemistry.
 This was the first grant in the history of Russian science designed to support young researchers.
 In 1909, she donated 50,000 rubles to the Polish Society of Biological Research to help them found a research institution named after Marceli Nencki.
 She also bequeathed to the future institute part of her personal library.

 Due to her academic achievements and scientific works, she is the most notable person of that time in the history of Russian Science.
 One of the confirmations of the importance of her contribution to science is the lifetime publication of her biography in the Brockhaus and Efron Encyclopedic Dictionary.